Virus testing, tracking still plagued by reporting delays

 Barnes said he was concerned what a similar delay would mean if schools reopen in the fall.

 “They are going to have to make it more efficient,” Barnes said.
-“If I knew (my daughter) was in a classroom with 20 kids and 10 of them had results pending, I don’t know that I would send her.
-I would want to know that everyone was tested and negative.”
+“If I knew (my daughter) was in a classroom with 20 kids and 10 of them had results pending, I don’t know that I would send her.”

 Until rapid tests are widely available, health experts say it will continue to take a day or two to get results under the best circumstances.
 That creates more opportunities for people who might be infected but feel fine to pass the virus along to others.